Foreword by Bishop Emeritus Martin Drennan

 The 'An Tostal' festival in the early 1950's was her next official commission.
 The festival was to promote Irish tourism and many events were planned to extend the tourist season.
 Gabriel won the competition to design the trophies.
 Two large bronze shields were carved and then cast in bronze, one for sport and the other for the arts.
 Several were awarded but they proved too costly and a smaller cut-down version was made on a marble base.

 Many Madonnas were made in both stone and bronze: Leixlip, Co.
 Kildare, Merchant's Quay in Dublin, the Servite Priory in Benburb, Co.
 Tyrone, the Black Valley, Co.
 Kerry, Westport Church, Co.
-Mayo, and other religious works include carving of the Ascension on the front of the church, two bronze statues in Glanworth, Co.
+Mayo, and other religious works include carving of the Ascension on the front of the church at Gurranebraher in Cork, two bronze statues in Glanworth, Co.
 Cork, of the Madonna and of Christ, a stone statue of St. Brendan (and one of the Stations of the Cross) in St. John's Church in Tralee, Co.
 Kerry and the Holy Family on a school in Newbridge, Co.
 Kildare.

 Gabriel started producing linocuts as a student and continued for most of her life.
 Often these were sent as Christmas cards and they have a wide variety of subjects, from a view of Monkstown Castle, 'The New Bridge', beside her house, Christmas Eve in Celtic style, the Three Kings, carol singers, the Christ Child were some of her titles.
 Quite a few show her understanding of Celtic art, probably encouraged by her archaeologist husband.
 Most of these were handprinted, but some of them were printed commercially, especially those used as Christmas cards.